jazzband/tablib/docs/index.rst

 **Dave Coutts**
    It's turning into one of my most used modules of 2010.
 You really hit a sweat spot for managing tabular data with a minimal amount of code and effort.

-**Mark Rogers**
-   So, thanks to tablib I'm not angry about Excel...
-In fact, spreadsheet creation is done, so I'm happy.

 **Joshua Ourisman**
    Tablib has made it so much easier to deal with the inevitable 'I want an Excel file!' requests from clients...